 4. Milk-Bone Soft & Chewy Mini’s Dog Treats, Chicken

-These soft and chewy mini treats are easy for small dogs to eat, especially those with sensitive teeth or gums.
-They're made with real chicken and are small enough for frequent treating or training sessions.
-The resealable container is convenient for storage.
+These mini treats are soft and easy for small dogs to chew, especially those with sensitive teeth or mouths.
+Their small size makes them practical for frequent rewards during training or as a quick snack.
+The treats are made with real chicken and come in a resealable container for freshness.

 What We Like: